 United Kingdom|Harvard Kennedy School, Master in Public Policy

 Stephanie has spent the past five years working in the technology sector, most recently as an Analytical Consultant at Google, and previously as a Strategy Consultant at Accenture.
 In her roles, she has assisted businesses and governments to develop, implement and evaluate digital solutions.
 She looks forward to furthering her focus on issues relating to information security and digital futures while at the Kennedy School.

 B.A.
 (Honours) in Linguistics, Concordia University

-In her studies at Harvard, Laurence will focus on Historical Linguistics, that is the study of the linguistic components of archaic languages, such as their syntactic structure, their morphology and the interface phonology-syntax that patterns them.
-In her case, languages from the Indo-European family (e.g., Latin, Sanskrit, Ancient Greek, etc.) will be investigated and compared.
-After her studies, she hope to pursue such interests as a University teacher and researcher in Linguistics.
+In her studies at Harvard, Laurence focuses on Historical Linguistics, which is the study of the linguistic components of archaic languages, such as their syntactic structure, their morphology and the interface phonology-syntax that patterns them.
+In her case, languages from the Indo-European family (e.g., Latin, Sanskrit, Ancient Greek, etc.) are investigated and compared.
+After her studies, she hopes to pursue such interests as a University teacher and researcher in Linguistics.

 M.Phil. in Greek and Roman History, Wadham College, University of Oxford B.A.
 (Honours) in Literae Humaniores (Classics), Wadham College, University of Oxford

 United Kingdom |Graduate School of Arts and Sciences, Ph.D. in Ancient History

 Supratik is fascinated by the intersections between Greco-Roman, Near Eastern and Indian history.
 In recent years, he has been thinking about the understudied Arsakid Empire, which dominated the Near East from around 247 B.C. to A.D.
 224. Through his doctoral work he aims to demonstrate that the Arsakid state should be understood as both Hellenistic and Near Eastern and therefore hopes to challenge the traditional division between ‘Classics’ and ‘Oriental Studies'.